U.N. Security Council condemns North Korean nuclear test

 The council statement was agreed at an emergency closed-door session convened by South Korea.
 Diplomats say negotiations on new sanctions could take weeks since China is likely to resist tough new measures for fear that new sanctions could lead to further retaliation by the North Korean leadership.

-Beijing, has supported all previous sanctions resolutions against Pyongyang but only after working hard to dilute proposed measures in negotiations on the texts.
-It has been concerned that tougher sanctions could further weaken the North's economy and prompt refugees to flood into China.
+Beijing has also been concerned that tougher sanctions could further weaken the North's economy and prompt a flood of refugees into China.

 The United States, Britain, France, Russia and China - the five permanent members of the 15-nation council - all condemned Pyongyang's latest nuclear test, which an international nuclear test monitoring agency in Vienna said was roughly twice as large as that of North Korea's 2009 nuclear test.